 The Lizard characters are also well-rounded, especially because of the background we’ve been given throughout the series.
 Especially in the case of Ussmak, a Landcruiser (tank) driver, I found myself feeling for the alien.
 Believing he was doing the right thing, he ends up in a Russian gulag and slowly loses the will to live.

 Turtledove does not soften anyone here.
 He does not make the Nazi’s “nice” simply because the aliens invade.
-They act with the same superlative attitude thy displayed throughout the Second World War.
+They act with the same superlative attitude they displayed throughout the Second World War.
 As the book winds down, the only question becomes if their bravado and blind desire to destroy the Jewish race will result in the annihilation of their country or will fate – and Heinrich Jaeger – save his homeland at the cost of being labeled a traitor?

 Another fascinating bit is watching Atvar – who is the Fleetlord, or leader, of The Race – continually be frustrated by the actions of human beings.
-For example, when The Race manages to get a large amount of southern blacks to work with them, they figure they have their loyalty since they have observed the terrible way blacks were treated in the South.
+For example, when The Race manages to get a large number of southern blacks to work with them, they figure they have their loyalty since they have observed the terrible way blacks were treated in the South.
 He underestimates their loyalty to their own race when – after being armed – they turn on their base commanders at a Lizard base in Florida.

-The small acts such as the rebellion of the blacks in Florida, the continual guerilla warfare used by the Chinese Communists, and the destroying of the gas-mask factory begin to tell Atvar that he will never find peace on this planet with humanity.
+The small acts such as the rebellion of the blacks in Florida, the continual guerilla warfare used by the Chinese Communists, and the destruction of the gas-mask factory begin to tell Atvar that he will never find peace on this planet with humanity.
 Even if they managed to occupy the planet, he would probably be subjected to continued tactics such as these against Lizard positions.

 There is no easy solution to the situation.
 The Race is not about to pack up and leave since a colonization fleet is already on its way.
 The humans have demonstrated that they will destroy the planet rather than allow themselves to be subjected to occupation.
 How the situation is finally resolved sets it up perfectly for a sequel – the next series is titled Colonization and picks up with many of the characters twenty years later.